Padlet Arcade - Sharing and playing

 This scoring logic applies to all game types, including Flashcards.

-In settings, you can adjust the visibility of the leaderboard and the maximum number of attempts that qualify for the leaderboard.
+TIP: In Settings, you can adjust the visibility of the leaderboard and the maximum number of attempts that qualify for the leaderboard.